Toastrr/python-encrypt-file-aes-256-/README.md

 The Encryption used is symmetric encryption.
 This means the key used to encrypt and decrypt is the same.
 Keys are generated via os.urandom.

+'main.py' and 'main.pyc' is the same. the .pyc file is already compiled into binary, saving a tiny bit of resources.

 The encrypted file is stored as encryptedf.
 The file containing the key is stored as keyf.